rahulmanuwas/kibocoin/doc/README_windows.txt

 Setup
 -----
-Unpack the files into a directory and run learncoin-qt.exe.
+Unpack the files into a directory and run kibocoin-qt.exe.

-Learncoin-Qt is the original Learncoin client and it builds the backbone of the network.
+Kibocoin-Qt is the original Kibocoin client and it builds the backbone of the network.
-However, it downloads and stores the entire history of Learncoin transactions;
+However, it downloads and stores the entire history of Kibocoin transactions;
 depending on the speed of your computer and network connection, the synchronization process can take anywhere from a few hours to a day or more.